Libman Education Inc. offers several training and education opportunities for HIM professionals.

 Home Health Coding

-Get grounded in the basics of home health diagnostic coding with Fundamentals of Coding for Home Health, Understanding Case Mix and Coding for Home Health, and ICD-10 Coding for Post Acute Care.
+Get grounded in the basics of home health diagnostic coding with Fundamentals of Coding for Home Health, Understanding Case Mix and Coding for Home Health, and ICD-10 for Post Acute Care (Bundle).
 These online courses were developed by JLU Health Record Systems, a leading consultant and Home Health coding educator, working in partnership with Libman Education.

 Privacy and Security: HIPAA Compliance